 Switching over to natural ingredients can be a bit of a hassle, but not impossible!
-In an effort to be more natural, conscious, eco-friendly, and reduce your carbon footprint, you might have ventured into the DIY world.
-There are recipes on how to make natural detergent, toothpaste, dryer sheets, and many others.
+6 sustainable ways to decorate your home, conscious, eco-friendly, and What is a Carbon Footprint, you might have ventured into the DIY world.
+There are recipes on how to make natural detergent, Create Your Own All Natural Toothpaste, dryer sheets, and many others.
 However, not much has been said of the natural ways you can take care of...unwanted smells.
 So, what is there to know when making your own essential oil candles and what is the best way to make them?
 Keep reading to find out!

 All candles need some wax to keep them burning!
 If we’re using only natural ingredients, this means that we would have to choose between beeswax and soy wax.
 Even though beeswax is a great, slow-burning option, it is more expensive!
-Pure soy wax will work great, burn slowly and will not make a hole in your pocket.
+Why All Natural Skin Care is so Important will work great, burn slowly and will not make a hole in your pocket.

-Many big candle companies use chemically engineered fragrances to make their candles.
+Many big candle companies use Top 10 All Natural Products to Use Everyday to make their candles.
 However, essential oils are a great natural substitute for these ingredients!
-There are literally hundreds of combinations that you can do with essential oils, but these are the most popular oils (with their benefits):
+What Essential Oils are Good for Anxiety, but these are the most popular oils (with their benefits):

 Lavender – Anti-inflammatory and relaxing

 Eucalyptus – Improves respiratory conditions

 You need to also take into consideration that oils have less strength than chemically created fragrances, thus you might find yourself using more than you thought.
 To make great smelling candles, you will need about 400 drops of essential oils (or 4 teaspoons of the stuff).
 This oil should be added at the right time to be sure to maximize its properties.
 You should wait until the melted wax is 185˚F and then add the oil.